acrolinx/sdk-java/README.md

 In order to run the integration tests locally:

 * You need access to the Acrolinx Platform
-* You need to create an .env file similar to the [`.env.template`](.env.template) file.
+* You need to create an `.env`-file similar to the [`.env.template`](.env.template) file.
 Alternately you can set the corresponding environment variables in a different way.

 ## Contributing to This SDK